-The Metro Martin Place Precinct relates to the following properties (refer to Figure 1):
+The Metro Martin Place Precinct project relates to the following properties (refer to Figure 1):

-- 50 Martin Place, 9 19 Elizabeth Street, 8 12 Castlereagh Street, 5 Elizabeth Street, 7 Elizabeth Street, and 55 Hunter Street (North Site); - 39 49 Martin Place (South Site); and - Martin Place (that part bound by Elizabeth Street and Castlereagh Street).
+- 50 Martin Place, 9 19 Elizabeth Street, 8 12 Castlereagh Street, 5 Elizabeth Street, 7 Elizabeth Street, and 55 Hunter Street (North Site); - 39-49 Martin Place (South Site); and - Martin Place (that part bound by Elizabeth Street and Castlereagh Street).

-This application relates only to the North Site, being the city block bounded by Hunter Street, Castlereagh Street, Elizabeth Street, and Martin Place (refer to Figure 1).
+This application relates only to the South Site, being the land at 39-49 Martin Place (refer to Figure 1).

-The South Site (39 - 49 Martin Place) is the subject of a separate Stage 2 SSD DA.
+The North Site is the subject of a separate Stage 2 SSD DA.

-Figure 1: Aerial photo of the North and South Site (Nearmap and JBA, 2018)
+Figure 1: Aerial photo of the North and South Site of the Metro Martin Place Precinct (Nearmap and JBA,